 Trying to figure out your “hook” for college admissions?
 In general, a hook refers to the element of your college application that makes you stand out from the crowd.
 It’s what will make the admissions office “bite” on your application.
 But not all hooks are the same.

-I think there are three types of hooks.
+I think there are three types of college admission hooks.
 Actually, it’s probably better to say that there are three types of hooks that college admissions offices generally recognize.
 The first class of hooks consists of students with attributes beyond their control.
 You were either born with them or not and there’s nothing you can do to change it short of being adopted.

 By the time students reach the college application process, there is generally little that can be done to acquire the second type of hook.
 These hooks require time to develop and by the time students reach to high school, they generally either have them or they don’t.